-- When it comes to ransomware attacks, MSPs report the cost of downtime is 23 times greater than the ransom amount requested.
+- In 2019, MSPs reported the cost of downtime was 23 times greater than the ransom amount requested.
 According to our research, the average ransom demand is $5,900 compared to the average cost of downtime coming in at a staggering $141,000.

 - 92% of MSPs report that clients with BCDR solutions in place are less likely to experience significant downtime during a ransomware attack.
 4 in 5 MSPs report that victimized clients with BCDR in place recovered from the attack in 24 hours, or less.

 To learn more about the current state of ransomware in the global channel, check out Datto’s State of the Channel Ransomware Report.
 In this report, you’ll find data on ransomware attack frequency across SMBs and MSPs, ransomware defense measures MSPs are implementing, popular ransomware recovery methods, and more.